+I’m a very emotional movie watcher.
 I’ve always championed good character work over plot.
 If the characters are written well, then I’m happy to overlook terrible plotlines.
 I stood by Once Upon A Time for way too many seasons because of this reason.
 Even with Solo which is not one of my top Star Wars movies, I left so excited about the reveal of Darth Maul at the end.
 It made me feel a lot of things.
 It changed my view of Qi’ra who I thought was a bit bland for most of the movie and made her suddenly really interesting.

 I’m also not used to leaving a movie from my favorite franchise feeling nothing.
 I knew I liked several moments of the film.
 But I didn’t feel satisfied or happy.